about us

 story

 Back in 2016, when first operating on a sailboat, we experienced frequent failures with both software & hardware, largely due to our small energy storage and lack of reliable connectivity.
 The solution was to create tools that would be better suited to the limits of our new situation.
-The objective was to replace the bloated, closed-source or subscription software that we were using to do creative work, such as Photoshop, Xcode and Ableton.
+The objective was to replace the bloated subscription software that we were using to do creative work, such as Photoshop, Xcode and Ableton.
 We were somewhat familiar with web technologies, so we decided to build our programs on this new up and coming framework called Electron.

-While solving some of our issues, Electron was rapidly increasing in size and despite it being open-source, soon joined the rest of the software that we wanted to do away with.
+While solving some of our issues, Electron was rapidly increasing in size and hunger, so despite it being open-source soon joined the rest of the software that we did away with.
 Our focus shifted toward reducing our energy use, and to ensure reliability we began removing dependencies.

 To transition toward our new goals, we developed offline web versions as temporary stand-ins while researching ways to build more resilient software.
-We eventually ported our tools to C, but while we had achieved ideal energy usage, portability was still an issue, so we kept looking.
-We learnt 6502 Assembly, seeing players run our games as NES roms on all these different platforms gave us an idea.
+We eventually ported our tools to C, but while we had achieved ideal energy usage, portability was still an issue for graphical applications, so we kept looking.
+We learned 6502 Assembly, seeing players run our games as NES roms on all these different platforms gave us an idea.

-In 2021, we began designing a small virtual machine with a focus on implementability; meaning that moving forward, the applications themselves will no longer need to be ported.
+In 2021, we began designing a small virtual machine with a focus on implementability; meaning that moving forward, the applications themselves would no longer need to be ported.
 Instead, to make any one program available on a new platform, the emulator would be the only code needing to be modified, which is explicitly designed to be easily implemented.

 This is where we are now.
-Uxn may solve our cross-platform issues, while being extremely light.
-It took us a long while to get here, we hope that one day the Uxn versions of our software replace the desktop and web versions [16.05.21].
+Uxn might solve our cross-platform issues, while being quite light and energy efficient.
+We hope that one day the Uxn versions of our software replace the desktop and web versions — But, we'll have to see about that [16.05.21].

-Go slow, and fix things.
+Let's try to go slow, and fix things.

 why a boat